 - Bread: Records of using yeast as a leavening agent date back to the ancient Egyptians, though the form of yeast used has changed over time.
 Many varieties are available for use in bread making, such as fresh yeast cakes, bakers yeast, active dry, instant, or yeast starter.

 - Nutrition: Raw yeast is not recommended for consumption in any large quantity as it can proliferate within your body and have negative effects.
 Once pasteurized, yeast offers a host of nutritional benefits.
 Yeast is a good source of protein, B vitamins, and minerals.
 Yeast intended as a nutritional supplement is often sold as “nutritional yeast” or “yeast extract” and can be used as a flavoring, supplement, or other ways.
-Yeast extracts, such as Marmite, have a cult following due to their unique flavor and variety of uses.
+Yeast extracts, such as Marmite or Vegemite, have a cult following due to their unique flavor and variety of uses.